 These companies’ selling point is that usually they can offer better exchange rates and cheaper payments than banks.
 Currency brokers differ from money transfer/remittance companies in that they generally offer higher-value services.

 Back in 2006, it was estimated that in the UK 14% of currency transfers were made via currency brokers and foreign exchange companies.
-With no further studies conducted recently it is estimated that this could be closer to 25% in 2020.
+With no further studies conducted recently it is estimated that this could be closer to 25% in 2020 and 2021.

 When currency brokers initially launched back in the 1990’s the only requirement for the firm was to be registered as a money transfer provider with HMRC.
 It wasn’t until the late 2000’s that regulation changed and firms were then required to be either registered or authorised with the Financial Conduct Authority.
 Prior to this move there were literally hundreds of currency brokers in London and the UK but when the new regulations came in many of these firms either shut or were acquired by the larger currency brokers based in London.